foundata/guidelines/git-repository-naming.md

 * If we would maintain the `ansible-lint` package, we would name the repository `ansible-lint` instead of `ansible-ansible-lint`.
 * The `usewindow.extension` repository for Chocolatey is named `chocolatey-extension-usewindow` instead of `chocolatey-extension-usewindow-extension`.

+## Stand-alone projects<a id="stand-alone-projects"></a>

+Stand-alone applications that are not artifacts of a particular ecosystem SHOULD omit both `<prefix>` and `<category>`.
+Their repository name SHOULD be the normalized project or product name.

+Programming languages, operating systems, protocols, frameworks and other implementation details SHOULD NOT be added merely to classify the project.
+They MAY be used as a prefix only when the repository is itself an ecosystem-specific artifact rather than an application implemented with that technology.

+Examples:

+* ScanMole, a Python application for Linux: `scanmole`
+* DAVable, a Go CalDAV and CardDAV server with a Python test suite: `davable`

+### Reasoning<a id="stand-alone-projects-reasoning"></a>

+The important distinction is:

+* **Belongs to an ecosystem:** `ansible-role-foo`, `roundcube-plugin-bar`
+* **Implemented using a technology:** `scanmole`, not `python-scanmole`
+* **Supports a platform or protocol:** `davable`, not `go-caldav-server-davable`

+A programming language or target platform is an implementation detail and can change over the lifetime of a project.
+A project may also use several languages, as DAVable does by using Go for the server and Python for its test suite.
+Encoding one language in the repository name would therefore be incomplete and could require a disruptive rename later.

+The capitalization of a project or product name does not affect the repository name.
+Normalize a single-word name by converting uppercase letters to lowercase; do not introduce artificial word separators.
+Therefore, use `scanmole` and `davable`, not `scan-mole` or `dav-able`.

 ## AI-related repositories<a id="ai-repositories"></a>